egiron/TemperatureFunct/docs/index.md

 Reference:

-* _**Azam et al., 2023.** Searching for optimal temperature response function for grain filling period to simulate wheat yield across the globe.
+* _**Lashkari et al., 2023.** Searching for optimal temperature response function for grain filling period to simulate wheat yield across the globe.
 In Press._

 ## Quick start